christafaa/christafaa.github.io/_posts/2018-07-14-course_enrollment.markdown

 Teachers:

-A teacher has many courses!
+A teacher has many courses
 A teacher has a name (string)

 A teacher has an alma mater (string)